carloscabo/npm-gulp-replacement/README.md

 This will create a `node_modules` folder in your project with two symbolic links inside...

 ## 5. Customize the paths
-Open `assets-compiler.config.json`, take a look around and customize the path for your project's assets, destination files, etc. A little in-depth explanation of some of the options:
+Open `assets-compiler.config.json`, take a look around and customize the paths for your project's assets, destination files, etc. A little in-depth explanation of some of the options:
 ````javascript
 {
   // npm-gulp-replacement options